gloriafer18/LAdatastorytelling.github.io/index.markdown

 feedback and pedagogical explanations.
 The LA community has researched Data Storytelling principles and techniques to support educational stakeholders in interpreting their teaching and learning progress.
 However, given the relevance of the story narrative, challenges arise to provide unbiased, fair, and meaningful stories without misleading the communication of insights.

+### Workshop Goals

 This workshop aims to explore the formal and practical challenges and opportunities of DS by engaging in discussions with the LA community.
 In this workshop, we expect to spark discussion on these main
 topics: What methods and methodologies of DS from other domains are suitable for LA?
 How to evaluate the impact of DS in LA?
 How can we automate the process of generating fair and unbiased